 One of the more annoying things that can happen when using an online dating site is getting a message from an empty profile.
 Nothing says “Hey I’m serious about finding love” like putting no effort into your profile!
 Thankfully, eharmony has a feature to help curtail this.

 In order to be able to send or respond to a message, you have to complete at least 50% of your profile.
 While this can still be circumvented, it is a nice (and somewhat effective) attempt at stopping lazy messages.

 Also, it’s meant reiterating that there are some users on the site without photos, which always bugs us.

 Here’s a look at exactly what it costs to get a membership with eharmony.
 In the past, there were different types of memberships that offered different levels of service.
-Now, though, all of the memberships offer the same features, including the read receipts and the new video features.
+Now, though, all of the memberships offer the same features.